-The Pet services stater is excellent for any kind of pet-related services such as dog grooming, vets, dog walkers, pet shops and others/ Requires Elementor or Beaver Builder.
+The Pet services stater is excellent for any kind of pet-related services such as dog grooming, vets, dog walkers, pet shops and others.
+It requires Elementor or Beaver Builder.
 Check out the live demo by clicking above.

-The requires an Agency license, and either Elementor or Beaver Builder - it's a perfect option for a tshirt shop or other similar concepts, such as posters and large products which require great imagery to sell.
+This requires an Agency license, and either Elementor or Beaver Builder - it's a perfect option for a T-shirt shop or other similar concepts, such as posters and large products which require great imagery to sell.
 Check out the live demo above.

-An food based website, for any kind of catering establishement requires the use of great imagery related to the food served.
+A food-based website, for any kind of catering establishment, that requires the use of great imagery related to the food served.
 BBQ is a perfect example of this used well.
 The starter uses Beaver Builder, Elementor or Gutenberg.
 Check out the live demo.
-Can you smell the barby cooking?
+Can't you almost smell the BBQ cooking?

-Food and / health shop, health related productsm even makeup and other beuaty products would fit nicely in this starter.
+Food and / health shop, health-related products even makeup and other beauty products would fit nicely in this starter.
 Requires either Beaver Builder or Elementor.
 Live demo here.

 6. Health Coach

 This Elementor exclusive starter and one of the great Astra examples which are perfect for coaching professions, such as health, fitness, dance or yoga, business coaches, and other coaching or instructor-based services.
 Requires an Agency license.
 Click to access the live demo above.

 Travel blogging has been growing and growing for the last few years and shows absolutely no sign of stopping.
 With cheap air travel and more and more people taking a sabbatical to travel, there will be no shortage of travel blogs (and this Astra example fits perfectly in this niche).
 This template is different since it has a noticeable difference between its Beaver Builder and Elementor versions.
 The screenshot above shows the Beaver Builder version of the template.
 Requires an Agency license.